 Keep your eyes open.
 Watch the people around you: friends, family, random people in the mall, etc. Notice the little things that make them unique.
 If you do that for a while, you’ll come up with lots of little traits that will make your fictional characters come alive.
 (Well, not really, because that would be scary.)
 TV shows, movies and books are also great places for character ideas.

 Each character in your story should be different.
 Even better, opposites work well.
 The two main characters in Space Cadets are twelve-year-old twins, Simon and Casey.
 Simon avoids trouble, tends to be a little bit fearful and solves problems by thinking things through clearly.
 Casey is bold and fearless, but sometimes gets herself into trouble by acting without thinking.
 Because they’re so different, they tend to disagree a lot (which is way more interesting than characters who always see things the same way).
 But they also work together well, because each learns to rely on the others’ strengths to make up for their own weaknesses.

 Keep it simple.
 You’re likely writing short stories rather than novels, so if you try to do too much—like giving each character 147 unique characteristics—your reader will most likely end up confused, bored or both.
-If you give each main character the basics (gender, name, age, occupation, basic physical appearance) plus one other interesting characteristic, that will be enough to make a huge difference with your writing.
+If you give each main character the basics (name, age, occupation, basic physical appearance) plus one or two interesting characteristics, that will be enough to make a huge difference with your writing.